 If a baby is without sufficient oxygen, for whatever reason, this can have long-term effects on the infant and their family.
 Lack of oxygen at birth can cause a number of birth injuries and medical conditions including:

 Sadly, the consequences of lack of oxygen at birth can last a lifetime.
-Particularly in cases of cerebral palsy or other more serious conditions caused by lack of oxygen at birth, children will usually need life-long support from a multi-disciplinary team.
+In cases of cerebral palsy or other more serious conditions caused by lack of oxygen at birth, children will usually need life-long support from a multi-disciplinary team.
 They will also require specialist treatment and equipment to help manage their condition and allow them to live as normal a life as possible.

 Claiming compensation can help relieve the financial burden often associated with brain injury, by helping families meet the lifelong expenses associated with their child’s care.